iboong/sonnyJS/README.md

 # sonnyJS

+Started recode @17.01.2015
+sonnyJS is currently in an unusable state!

 ### What is sonnyJS?

 A small javascript framework (and my first project) to fit my own purposes and learn javascript.<br/>